 - writings that explore the intersectionality of ecotheological thought, ecofeminist theory, and the emerging field ecopyschology through our localized landscapes

 - seasonal retreats and pilgrimages that re-establish a sacred communion with creation through practices and frameworks that will rewild our sense of wonder and worship

 - consultations that enhance the profound within community place-making projects

 - inspired guidance to transform a trip into the journey of a lifetime

 With Celtic spirituality and sacred ecology providing the framework, Waymarkers offers guidance and support for those who are ready to respond to the call to wander into the sacred wild, seeking wisdom from our interrelated web of life.
 Without this kind of spiritual formation, there can be no authentic ecological consciousness, because there can be no true sense of the interdependence of all things.
 We must see the natural world as a sacred Thou, no longer an objectified It.
 Cultural historian Thomas Berry eloquently insists that "the world is a communion of subjects, not a collection of objects."
 To participate in this communion is sacramental, and the elements are all around us, awaiting our participation in our backyards, neighborhoods, our cities and parks, and the hinterlands beyond.

 We are placed with a purpose.
-To not know this is to be without waymarkers, to be displaced.
+To not know this is to be without waymarkers, to be displaced and lost on the road to our belonging.
 Waymarkers will journey with you to a way of belonging, to a renewed sense of solid, sacred rooting in the land where you live.